We’re attracted to people we deem to be mentally strong. There is something about them which makes them composed, level-headed and admirable.

-Throughout history, the people we have come to admire as leaders and as trend setters have all overcome insurmountable odds and achieved things that at one time may seemed impossible.
+Throughout history, the people we admire as leaders and as trend setters have all overcome insurmountable odds and achieved things that at one time may seemed impossible.

 What are the characteristics mentally strong people possess?

 Becoming aware of these characteristics is important because once we know what they are, we can apply them and improve all aspects of our lives.

 Someone who I admire as being a mentally strong person is Mahatma Ghandi.
 The qualities he possessed inspired millions of people to fight for civil rights and freedom.
 Not only did his actions affect the future of a country, he created a movement which altered the course of history, which will continue to be talked about for generations to come.

 Here are ten important characteristics of mentally strong people which enables them to bring the best out of themselves and others, and elevate themselves as people to be trusted and followed.

 - They do not allow other people’s opinions to hinder their progress.
 They live by the motto that other people’s opinions of them are none of their business.
 Others don’t dictate or control what they can or will do.